App

 • Flagging in your database logins and account creation from residential proxies

-By default, the Monocle Assessment appends itself as a hidden field (named monocle) to any <form> elements present on the page.
+By default, the Monocle Assessment appends itself as a hidden field (named monocle) to any <form> elements present on the page with a class of monocle-enriched.

 This allows the backend server to log and/or take action using the Monocle Assessment.